openshift/microshift/docs/contributor/image_mode.md

 this configuration is inherited by the container so that it can be used by the MicroShift CSI driver to allocate storage.

+Run the following command to determine if the volume group exists and it has the necessary free space.
 ```
 $ sudo vgs
   VG   #PV #LV #SN Attr   VSize   VFree
   rhel   1   1   0 wz--n- <91.02g <2.02g
 ```

-Additional configuration is required for using storage in `bootc` MicroShift images when the host does not have the volume group setup as required by the MicroShift CSI driver.
+Otherwise, a new volume group should be set up for MicroShift CSI driver to allocate storage in `bootc` MicroShift images.

-Run the following commands to create a file to be used for LVM partitioning and set it up as a loop device.
+Run the following commands to create a file to be used for LVM partitioning and configure it as a loop device.

 ```
 VGFILE=/var/lib/microshift-lvm-storage.img